 It is in your best interest to file the FAFSA before the priority filing date at each school you are considering.
 Some financial aid programs have limited funding and deadline requirements.

 This is the deadline to ensure that new, incoming freshmen receive an estimated award prior to the May 1 enrollment confirmation deadline.

 Step 2: Complete additional requirements

-You will receive a request for additional documentation by mail or email, if anything is required.
+You will receive a request from the school for additional documentation by mail or email if anything is required.
 Step 2 must be completed before you can receive an official financial aid award.

 If you accepted Federal loan(s) you will need to complete all required promissory notes, counseling and disclosures before the loans can be disbursed.
 A promissory note is the legal agreement that you will repay your loan(s).

 Disbursement is the process by which financial aid funds are transferred into your student account to pay your bill.
-The amount transferred depends on your award and your credit load.
+You will be sent a University email indicating that your financial aid has been disbursed.

 Undergraduates must be enrolled for a minimum of 6 credits to qualify for most financial aid.